-Do you have someone close no longer able to function independently, is their crisis resulting in issues such as anxiety, loss, anger, depression and grief?
+Do you have someone you care for who is no longer able to function independently which is resulting in issues such as anxiety, stress, low mood, anger, depression or grief?

-A Time 2 Talk is open to all the family, partners, children (over the age of 5 years) and extended family members.
-Carers and friends are also welcome to use the service.
+A Time 2 Talk is open to all the family, partners, children (over the age of 5 years), carers and friends are also welcome to use the service.

 A Time 2 Talk provides 6 free sessions to anyone in receipt of benefits (including state pension), further sessions are at a fee of £10.00.